The Story of

 Lindsay is a licensed occupational therapist specializing in pediatrics and sensory processing disorders.
 Embarking on 12 years of practicing within the profession, it was time to follow her passion and dreams to create a pediatric private therapy practice.
 Lindsay graduated from Towson University in Maryland after completing her Bachelor of Science and Master of Science in Occupational Therapy.
 She began the first three years of her career as a school-based OT also working within early intervention and the home environment.
 Lindsay then discovered that the private practice/outpatient setting was her true calling; being able to work directly with the families and children to help the overall daily functioning of the family unit.
 She completed the University of Southern California Chan Sensory Integration Continuing Education (CE) Certificate Program, which provided extensive training of over 100 hours in sensory integration and related areas (certificate #861).
 Lindsay has also participated in various courses to enhance her knowledge in feeding disorders, executive functioning and self-regulation, integrating primitive reflexes, ADHD and anxiety-based disorders, ASD (Autism Spectrum Disorders) and the Handwriting Without Tears curriculum.

 Lindsay is a member of the American Occupational Therapy Association (AOTA) and the South Carolina Occupational Therapy Association (SCOTA).
-She also maintains active accreditation with the National Board for Certification in Occupational Therapy (NBCOT).
+She currently sits on the SCOTA board as the Lowcountry District Chair and also maintains active accreditation with the National Board for Certification in Occupational Therapy (NBCOT).

 Alexandra Wease, M.S., OTR/L